QuEST-Kit/QuEST/README.md

 QuEST is contained entirely in the `.c` and `.h` files in the `QuEST/` folder.
 To use QuEST, copy these files to your computer and include `QuEST.h` in your C code.
 We include make files for compiling QuEST, and submission scripts for using QuEST with SLURM and PBS.
 See [examples/tutorial.md](/examples/tutorial.md) for an introduction.
 Clone or download this entire repository to include all examples as well as tests and documentation.

+Explicit instructions to download and run QuEST from the command line can be found at [quest.qtechtheory.org/download](https://quest.qtechtheory.org/download/).

 ## API Documentation

 View the API [here](https://aniabrown.github.io/QuEST/QuEST_8h.html), and the full documentation at https://aniabrown.github.io/QuEST/